Lamoral, Prince of Ligne: Early life

 Lamoral, Count and after 1601 first Prince de Ligne and Prince d'Épinoy, was the son of Philip, Count of Ligne (died 1583), and his wife, Countess Marguerite de Lalaing (died 1598), daughter of Philip, Count of Hoogstraten.
 He was the uncle of Rasse of Gavre, 1st Marquess of Ayseau.

 Biography

 As a diplomat, the first Prince de Ligne was involved in many historic events of his time.
-He represented Archduke Albert of Austria and Infanta Isabella Clara Eugenia of Spain at the French court of Henri IV of France, in Spain and again in Paris, to congratulate King Louis XIII of France with his marriage with the daughter of Philip III of Spain.
+He represented Archduke Albert of Austria and Infanta Isabella Clara Eugenia of Spain at the French court of Henry, in Spain and again in Paris, to congratulate King Louis XIII with his marriage with the daughter of Philip III of Spain.
 During this mission, he discussed several issues with the French political leaders.

 In 1601 he received from Rudolf II, Holy Roman Emperor the hereditary title of Prince de Ligne.

 In 1621 Prince Lamoral I was made grandee of Spain by King Philip IV of Spain for his services rendered to the Crown.
 He was also made a Knight in the Order of the Golden Fleece.